Jared-Godar/codeup_notes/admin/daily_quotes.md

 >19NOV21
 "Perfectionism becomes a badge of honor with you playing the part of the suffering hero." - David D. Burns

+>22NOV21
+"Don't fall on your head." - Maggie